benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 These are the closest to data dependencies.
 We simply need to be able to access data that we have stored at some point.

 Unfortunately, accessing data is really, really slow.
 These days, a single access to data on global RAM usually takes around 100 clock cycles.

-We are getting data all the time, so really, we could be spending >99% of the time just fetching data.
+We are getting data all the time, so really, we could be spending ~99% of the time just fetching data.

-The problem here is the Von Neumann architecture describes a shared, randomly accessible memory.
-And people have decided that they want removable RAM.
-And for security reasons,  So in the worst case, the message to request the data has to leave the CPU, go through the motherboard, into the ram chip, get processed,

-Fortunately, for fast software, and unfortunately for those of us trying to study it, we have come up with very clever ways of decreasing memory latency and throughput.
+And that is only the start of the massive performance problems with memory.
+The details are out of the scope of this paper, but I think it is a really fun and cool field that is at least as important as parallelism and dependency analysis.
+Ulrich Drepper wrote a free online book describing in detail everything you could ever want to know about memory https://www.akkadia.org/drepper/cpumemory.pdf.

 ### Circuit dependencies